MG 3 machine gun: Deployment

 The MG 3 is still used as the standard secondary weapon of most modern German armoured fighting vehicle designs (e.g. Leopard 2, PzH 2000, Marder), as a primary weapon on light/non-armoured vehicles (e.g. LKW 2to, MAN gl-trucks, ATF Dingo) and as an infantry weapon on light bipods as well as different tripods.
-The German Armed Forces have supplemented the MG 3 since 2015 with the Heckler & Koch MG5 in service.
+Since 2015, the German Armed Forces have supplemented the MG 3 with the Heckler & Koch MG5.

 Reliability

-In 1974 the US Army tested German made MG 3s alongside eight other contemporary GPMG designs to replace the then-in-service M219 Tank Machine Gun, which was considered unacceptably unreliable by the US Army.
+In 1974, the US Army tested German made MG 3s alongside eight other contemporary GPMG designs to replace the then-in-service M219 Tank Machine Gun, which was considered unacceptably unreliable by the US Army.
 The MG 3 had worse results in mean rounds between failure (where it was the third worst entrant), mean rounds between stoppage (where it was the fourth worst entrant), cookoff rate (where it was the worst entrant), and accuracy (where it was the worst entrant) than the M60 and FN MAG.
 The only categories in which the MG 3 outperformed both the M60 and FN MAG were in ease of training, ease of changing barrels, and safety.
 The MG 3 was overall sixth of nine candidates in an unweighted ranking, and it was considered that no reasonable combination of attribute rankings existed in which it would be the winner of the contest.